Damavand, Iran: Population

+Overview

 Damavand is an ancient and historic city.
 The name Damavand appears in Sassanid texts (as Dunbawand), and Parthian remains have been found there.
-The city fell to Arab Muslim invaders in 651 CE.
-It is close to Iran's tallest peak Mount Damavand, which Ferdowsi mentions abundantly in the Shahnameh.
+The city fell to Arab Muslim invaders in 651 CE during the Muslim conquest of Iran.
 The city has relatively cool weather year-round.

 Climate

-Damavand has a cold semi-arid climate and is classified as BSk by the Köppen-Geiger System.
+Damavand has a humid continental climate with hot summers, very cold snowy winters and cool rainy springs and autumns (Köppen: Dsa).
 The average annual temperature is 9.6°C in Damavand.

 Economy

 Damavand is an agricultural city and due to its streams, rivers, springs and temperate climate, it has numerous gardens and fields.
 An important part of the city's economy is provided by the export of tree products.
 Apples, pears, cherries, apricots, walnuts, apricots, tomatoes, wheat, potatoes, beans and cucumbers are some of the products of this city, some of which, like apples and pears, are famous and distinguished in terms of type.
 In recent years, beekeeping has become one of the sources of income for the people of this city and Damavand honey competes with the best honey in Iran in terms of quality and constitutes a significant part of the city's exports.
 New style livestock has been developed in Damavand for several years and the obtained products are exported to Tehran in addition to meeting the needs of the region.